Zaporizhzhia International Airport: Current airport

 The situation began to change in 2013, when the airport changed its ownership form, and then it was transferred to the local territorial community.
 At the session of the Municipal Council, the Municipal target program "Ensuring proper and uninterrupted work of the Utility Enterprise "Zaporizhzhia International Airport" was approved.
 It was this year that there was a significant increase in airport production rates.
 In particular, an increase of 30.1% of adopted aircraft was registered (a total of 1936 units), as well as an increase in passenger traffic by 40.6% (to 79 845 passengers).
 In the same year, three intro-scopes for the inspection of baggage of passengers as well as a ring carrier for baggage delivery were purchased.

 From 2015, the airport began to actively cooperate with major international and Ukrainian carriers – in particular, Turkish Airlines, Pegasus Airlines and AtlasGlobal.

 In 2016, the Zaporizhzhia Municipal Council and the airport management developed and began to implement airport development and maintenance measures.
-For this purpose, UAH 12.5 million from the city budget and UAH 19.6 million from the airport's own funds were spent.
+For this purpose, ₴12.5 million from the city budget and ₴19.6 million from the airport's own funds were spent.
 A major repair of the terminal for domestic airlines has been completed, repairs of the terminal for international airlines have been completed, projects for the reconstruction of the lightning navigational aids of the runway and radio equipment have been completed, several units of necessary equipment have been purchased.
 In the same year, an agreement on cooperation with the "International Airlines of Ukraine" was signed, and the airport was recognized as the best airport in Ukraine.
 In February, the airport was included in the State Target Program for the Development of Airports for the period up to 2023.
 In its framework it is planned to allocate more than US$611 million for the airport support.

 In 2017, the contracts were signed with Anda Air and Bravo Airlines.
-Also this year the first major repairs of the runway for 36 years were carried out, about 20 million UAH were spent on repairs.
+Also this year the first major repairs of the runway for 36 years were carried out, about ₴20 million were spent on repairs.

 In 2018, the enterprise management will join the cooperation of one of the largest European carriers – LOT Polish Airlines.
 Due to this, for the first time in the history of Zaporizhzhia the regular flights to the countries of Europe began to operate from the local airport.
 The first of these was the Zaporizhzhia-Warsaw flight.
 The Ukrainian low-cost airline SkyUp became another new carrier that started cooperation with the airport.
 Also this year, the airport representatives are participating for the first time in the Routes Europe 2018 Forum, one of the largest air aviation forums in the world, allowing for meetings between the most influential players in the airline market.